christsven/H.E.A.T/ruleset/list-overview.md

 machine guns are in the "machine gun" section, infantry in the "Infantry" section, and so on.

+The platoon consists of the mandatory units in white and additional units in reddish-beige (mauve?).
+The white line on the left differentiates the upper core part of the platoon, where you may fill slots without any restriction.

+The lower part, as described in blue, are the reinforcing attachments.
+They come from other companies or battalions and can be selected as additions, but only two rows per platoon are allowed.
+Once a row is chosen, you can use any or all slots of its row.

 ### Light infantry platoon

 The light infantry platoon has a focus on lots of infantry with a large pool of